hypo69/hypo/docs/gemini/out/en/doc/src/_examples/get_relative_path.md

 ## Overview

-This module demonstrates the usage of the `get_relative_path` function from the `src.utils.path` module to obtain the relative path of a file within a project.
+This module demonStartes the usage of the `get_relative_path` function from the `src.utils.path` module to obtain the relative path of a file within a project.
 It leverages the `pathlib` module for path manipulation.
 The script prints the calculated relative path to the console.

 ## Table of Contents